-The porterhouse is a composite steak coming from the point where the tenderloin and top loin meet.
-Basically an over-sized T-Bone steak, the porterhouse is generally cut thicker and has much more of the tenderloin relative to the loin portion.
-If you remove the bone and cut out the two steaks that make up the porterhouse, you will get a tenderloin steak and a top loin (or New York Strip Steak).
-So if you are ordering a porterhouse, expect big portions.
+The porterhouse is a composite steak that's derived from the point where the tenderloin and top loin meet.
+If you remove the bone and cut out the two steaks that make up the porterhouse, you get a tenderloin steak and a top loin (or New York strip steak).
+So if you order a porterhouse, expect big portions!

-When buying a porterhouse steak, look for one cut at least 3/4-inch thick, with 1-inch thickness being ideal.
-Occasionally, butchers will sell "thin" cut steaks, and these are largely pointless.
+When buying a porterhouse steak, look for one cut at least 1.5 inches thick.
+Occasionally, butchers will sell "thin" cut steaks, but these are largely pointless.
 A porterhouse should be thick, and not just because it is a huge steak and deserves to be so.
-To get a large steak like this cooked to perfection without it drying out, it needs to have mass and thickness.
+In order to get a large steak like this cooked to perfection without it drying out, it needs to have significant mass and thickness.

 A good porterhouse should have a deep, rich color without any gray.
 The fat should be white and not yellow.
-There should be good marbling throughout the meat, particularly the loin portion.
+Look for good marbling throughout the meat, particularly the loin portion.
 Don't try to get a bargain on a steak like this.
-While dry aged and/or prime grade versions of the porterhouse will be expensive, you can find a good "choice" grade steak that is fresh and very flavorful.
+While dry-aged and/or prime grade versions of the porterhouse will be expensive, you can find a good "choice" grade steak that is fresh and very flavorful.

 Storing Porterhouse Steak

 You can generally keep a porterhouse steak in your refrigerator in the store packaging for up to 48 hours.
 For longer storage, repackage it tightly wrapped in plastic wrap or butcher paper and place it in the freezer.
 For the best flavor, use it within three months.
 For longer freezer storage, it's best to vacuum-seal the steak first to prevent freezer burn.